 CBT is continually updated as psychological science and neuroscience develop.
 So there are new CBT methods being developed and trialled all of the time.

 What is CBT like in practice?

-CBT is a very practical and transparent therapy where the psychologist and individual work together to achieve change.
+CBT is a very practical and transparent therapy where the clinician and individual work together to achieve change.
 CBT always starts with an assessment and the development of a formulation to explain the problem.
 The formulation then guides the development of a treatment plan.
 This plan is collaborative.
-This means it brings together the individual’s specific goals and preferences with the psychologist’s knowledge of the science.
+This means it brings together the individual’s specific goals and preferences with the clinician’s knowledge of the science.
 At all stages individuals are encouraged to collaborate in their treatment.
 In addition to one-hour sessions there are often “homework” tasks that might include self-monitoring, observation, and exercises.